TAXES

-The IRS considers au pairs to be “employees” of the host family for tax reasons, even though they are in the United States on a “cultural exchange” visa.
-This means that au pairs are required to file U.S. individual income tax returns even though many au pairs will not owe any taxes.
-Current tax laws state that au pairs who make more than $3,700 in a calendar year may have to pay federal and state taxes.
-The amount depends largely on when you arrived in the US.
+The IRS (Internal Revenue Service) considers au pairs to be employees of the host family for tax reasons, even though they are in the United States on a “cultural exchange” visa.
+This means that au pairs are required to file U.S. individual income tax returns.
+The amount you owe depends largely on when you arrived in the US.
 If you arrived early in the calendar year (January-March), your first year taxes will be higher.
-If you arrived towards the end of the calendar year, you may not owe anything until the end of the following calendar year.

-In order to file income taxes in the United States, all au pairs need to have either a social security number or an Individual Taxpayer Identification Number (“ITIN”).
-By April 15, au pairs should file form 1040NR-EZ or 1040NR to report their au pair stipend for the previous calendar year.
+In order to file income taxes in the United States, all au pairs need to have either a Social Security Number or an Individual Taxpayer Identification Number (“ITIN”).
+By April 15, 2024, au pairs should file form 1040-NR to report their au pair stipend for the previous calendar year.

 Au pairs are explicitly not eligible for the Earned Income Tax Credit, The Hope Credit or the Lifetime Learning Credits.

-We have included a link to the form 1040NR-EZ from tax year 2011.
-Please remember that any specific tax questions or issues with the form should be addressed to a tax preparation professional.
+We have included a link to the form 1040-NR from tax year 2023.
+Please remember that any specific tax questions or issues should be addressed to a tax preparation professional.

 • Child and Dependent Care Tax credits